So you’re a foster parent…or becoming a foster parent…NOW WHAT!

 - Safe touch: Touch can be a powerful tool, especially when done safely.

 - Teaching: What are life skills that you could teach the child?

 - Reinforce and remind the child of your love.
 With both word and action, remind the child of your love for them.

 - Set up expectations/family rules.
 While it can seem contradictory, having guidelines and family rules offers boundaries in which the child can rely on.

 - Keep on keeping on: The child needs consistent love from a stable and secure source.

 - Involve the child in therapy, but be a part.
 Often times a child is sent to therapy and made to feel as though they were the problem.
 As a caregiver, being a part of their therapy can be healing and momentum building in the bonding process.

 - Learn to listen: Build the skill of hearing the child’s heart.
 Refrain from reminding the child all that you have done for them.
 This can be damaging to the relationship.

 If you are currently a foster parent, or know someone who is, and is struggling to build the connection with your kiddos, we’re here to help.
 Please know there is help available.
 This is not a journey that needs to be taken alone.
-Follow this link to schedule an appointment to talk with someone about working through the attachment process.

 Take the first step towards a better tomorrow, today.